-Welcome to ‘France et Moi’ where this week I am talking to author Jamie Cat Callan about what France means to her.
+Welcome to ‘France et Moi’ where this week I am talking to writer Fiona Valpy about what France means to her.

 Firstly, I think France is a special place and it is famed for many things including its cheese, wine and diverse holiday locations plus, dare I say it strikes and dog poo littered streets.
 What do you think makes France so very unique and ‘French’?

 Fiona: Well stubbornness is certainly an important French character trait!
 And that’s meant that they’ve doggedly preserved their heritage and their values so that there’s still a lovely quality of life here, which is possibly dying out elsewhere.
 It’s a country with a very strong and unique sense of identity, and I think part of its appeal to visitors is that, just a short hop across the English Channel, you can be immersed in such a different culture.